huogerac/django16-openshift-template/README.md

 - Add bower to get static files
 - Find a way to rename the ```myproject``` to the correct project name
 - Add support for Django 1.7
+- Create a how to for creating a project from scratch and using GitHub as source repository